Skip to main content

 On 11 August 2023, Indonesia requested consultations with the European Union with respect to its countervailing duties on imports of biodiesel from Indonesia, as well as the underlying investigation that led to the imposition of the duties.

 A panel was established on 27 November 2023.
-Australia, Argentina, Brazil, Canada, China, Japan, Norway, Russian Federation, Singapore, Thailand, Türkiye, United Kingdom and United States have reserved their rights to participate in the panel proceedings as third parties.
+Australia, Argentina, Brazil, Canada, China, Japan, Norway, Russian Federation, Singapore, Thailand, Türkiye, United Kingdom and United States have reserved their rights to participate in the Panel proceedings as third parties.

 United States — Anti-dumping measure on Oil Country Tubular Goods from Argentina (DS617)